jcobo88/packet-tracer-networking-lab/README.md

 http://www.cobo.test
 ```

-rather than manually entering an IP address.
+instead of manually entering an IP address.

 This test combined several parts of the lab: